Open-Cascade-SAS/OCCT-Archive/dox/user_guides/de_wrapper/de_wrapper.md

      *  <strong>". : "</strong> is a separator of key-value
      *  <strong>"..."</strong> parameter value, can't contain new line symbols.

-@subsubsection occt_de_wrapper_3_2_2 Load configuration resource.
-Configuration DE Session
+@subsubsection occt_de_wrapper_3_2_2 Loading configuration resources.
+Configuring DE Session

-Resource should be loaded after registration of all providers that should be configured.
-The resource impacts on only registered parameters.
-To configure new registered provider it is necessary to load resource again.
-The parameters that are not representated in resource will not change and will have the previous value.
+The resource should be loaded after the registration of all providers that should be configured.
+The resource only impacts registered parameters.
+To configure a new registered provider it is necessary to load the resource again.
+Parameters not present in the resource will remain unchanged.

-There are two way to check available parameters:
+There are two ways to check what parameters are available:
-* C++: Open ConfigureNode file and check InternalParameter field.
-All parameters described with own comment.
-To check global parameters, you need to check DE_Wrapper class public methods.
+* C++: Open ConfigureNode file and check the InternalParameter field.
+Each parameter will be described with a comment.
+To check the global parameters, use the DE_Wrapper class public methods.
-* Resource: Register all available Nodes to the session then save configuration and view all existed parameters.
+* Resource: Register all available Nodes to the session, then save the configuration and view all existing parameters.

-There are two options to load a resource: recursive and only global parameters.
-Recursive is a default option to configure all global parameters(units, priority, enable status) and all registered providers.
-Not recursive - configuring only global parameters, ignoring all providers settings.
-This option is the best for updating provider's priority.
+There are two options for loading a resource: recursive and global parameters only.
+Recursive is the default option to configure all global parameters (units, priority, enable status) and all registered providers.
+Non-recursive configures only global parameters and ignores all provider settings.
+This option is the best for updating provider priority.

-@subsubsection occt_de_wrapper_3_2_3 Load configuration resource.
-Sample.
-Code.
+@subsubsection occt_de_wrapper_3_2_3 Loading configuration resources.
+Code sample

-Configure using a resource string:
+Configuring using a resource string:
 ~~~~{.cpp}
   Handle(DE_Wrapper) aSession = DE_Wrapper::GlobalWrapper();
   TCollection_AsciiString aString =